mrweber2/parseVCFs/README.md

 # parseVCFs
 This is the repository for the development of an R package created for a final project in CPSC 499.
-The purpose is to parse and process VCF files in batch to produce useful output for downstream analysis.
+The purpose is to parse and process VCF files to produce useful output for downstream analysis.

 ## convertVCF
 This function takes in a raw VCF file and converts to either bed or CSV format.
 The user specifies format as an option.